cheers19/Deep-Learning-For-Optical-Abberation-Correction/README.md

 ### **Casceding Model Implementation**

-The final model (see Fig. 3) uses a cascading approach to improve classification accuracy and separate learning of input with different physical meaning (like Zernike numbers and modulation transfer functions):
+The final model (see Fig. 3) uses a cascading approach to improve classification accuracy and separate learning of input with different physical meaning (like wavefront abberation coefficients and visibility coefficients):

 1. **Dividing the input data:** We separate the data for learning two physically different input
 2.  **ErrorType Identification:** A layer recives the information learned by the two inputs and identifies the categorical value for ***`ErrorType`***.